-cident details sho ent and the immediate response of staff: uld be a brief factual account of the incident.
-Include who was involved; how, where and when the who is injured and the nature and extent of injuries (if applicable).
+Describe the incident and the immediate response of staff :

+Incident details should be a brief factual account of the incident.
+Include who was involved; how, where and when the incident occurred; who is injured and the nature and extent of injuries (if applicable).